What is OLAP? Online Analytical Processing, a category of software tools which provide analysis of data...

 A typical machine learning tasks are to provide a recommendation.
 For those who have a Netflix account, all recommendations of movies or series are based on the user's historical data.
 Tech companies are using unsupervised learning to improve the user experience with personalizing recommendation.

-Machine learning is also used for a variety of task like fraud detection, predictive maintenance, portfolio optimization, automatize task and so on.
+Machine learning is also used for a variety of tasks like fraud detection, predictive maintenance, portfolio optimization, automatize task and so on.

 Traditional programming differs significantly from machine learning.
 In traditional programming, a programmer code all the rules in consultation with an expert in the industry for which software is being developed.
 Each rule is based on a logical foundation; the machine will execute an output following the logical statement.
 When the system grows complex, more rules need to be written.
 It can quickly become unsustainable to maintain.